opattison/oliverpattison.com/input/projects/2023-blacksmithing.md

 {{ generate(photoset[0]) }}

 This project is a proof-of-concept for the kind of mode and style I want to work in – immediate and intimate, with a dense and high-contrast look.
 I hope to document many artists within the Colorado Springs arts communities in this manner.
+This is an early stage in my documentary photography project [Art Emerging](/2023-art/).